What is being measured in a blood volume test?

 A blood volume test is a clinical procedure used to measure the total volume of blood within the body.
 The test may also be used just to determine the volume of plasma or of red cells in the blood and therefore also be known as a plasma volume test or a red cell volume test.

 In the clinical setting, the test may also be referred to as an assessment of intravascular volume status.
-This assessment may provide critical information in the treatment of patients in intensive care as well as for the treatment of heart failure and kidney disease.
+In the clinical setting, the test may also be referred to as an assessment of intravascular volume status.
+The assessment of blood volume may provide critical information in the treatment of patients in intensive care as well as for the treatment of heart failure and kidney disease.

 Why perform a blood volume test?